-LAB RDI Journal publishes articles presenting the results of LAB University of Applied Sciences’ RDI activities, such as workplace development projects or projects conducted as part of a student’s Master’s degree.
+LAB RDI Journal publishes research articles presenting the results of LAB’s RDI activities, such as workplace development projects or projects conducted as part of a student’s Master’s degree.
+In addition, the journal may publish review articles based on LAB’s activities, such as teaching, and their development.
 The articles are based on the author’s expertise and work conducted at LAB.
 Articles may be co-written with students or people outside of LAB, as long as the input of LAB personnel is also evident.

 Please read the instructions carefully before starting the writing process.